 Detailed Role Descriptions

-Detailed description of the various account roles found in the Celo protocol with examples of how to designate an account as playing a particular role.
+Detailed descriptions of the various account roles as found in the Celo protocol with examples of how to designate an account as playing a particular role.

 Celo Accounts